gdbroman/broman.blog/_posts/2020/2020-12-10-the-thing-in-itself.md

 category: literary
 ---

-Friedrich had been having troubles with finding ground under foot lately, so in a last attempt to restore some sanity he called up a friend for advice.
+Friedrich had been having trouble with finding ground under foot lately, so in a last attempt to restore some sanity he called up a friend for advice.

 BUDDHA: *Yes, this is Buddhahood?*